ircmaxell/php-compiler/README.md

 # Future Work

 Right now, this only supports an EXTREMELY limited subset of PHP.
 There is no support for dynamic anything.
 Arrays aren't supported.
-Neither Object properties nor methods are not supported.
+Neither Object properties nor methods are supported.
 And the only builtin functions that are supported are `var_dump` and `strlen`.

 But it's a start...